jayspec/AksWithVirtualNodes/README.md

 # AksWithVirtualNodes

-A project to demonstrate how to create an AKS cluster using the new Virtual Nodes feature.
+This is a project to demonstrate how to create an Azure Kubernetes Service cluster using the new Virtual Nodes feature.
+It creates a virtual network and the two subnets required for the virtual nodes.
+It also creates the "Network Contributor" role assignments necessary for the AKS cluster to manage those networks.

 ## Prerequisites

 1. An Azure AD Application and service principal must already exist.
 See [Service principals with Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal)
 2. A KeyVault instance must already exist.
-The KeyVault should contain the service principal's secret in its own secret store.
+The KeyVault should contain the Azure AD Application secret in its own secret store.
 3. A Log Analytics workspace must already exist.

 ## Parameters